-Follow-up
+Follow-Up

-- Your baby will need imaging studies and strap adjustments during treatment.
-The baby may require several harness sizes with growth.
-This depends on the length of treatment. - Be sure to follow all the instructions your child's medical practitioner gives you and keep all follow-up appointments.
+- Your baby will need imaging studies and strap adjustments to continue healing.
+He or she may require several harness sizes with growth.
+This depends on the length of therapy. - Be sure to follow all the instructions your medical practitioner gives you and keep all followup appointments.

-If you have any questions, please ask your child's medical practitioner or nurse.
+If you have any questions, please ask your medical practitioner or nurse.